neoforged/.github/primers/1.21.9/index.md

         - `NAMETAG_SCALE` is now public
         - `render(S, PoseStack, MultiBufferSource, int)` -> `submit(S, PoseStack, SubmitNodeCollector)`
         - `renderNameTag` ->` submitNameTag`
+        - `finalizeRenderState` - Extracts the information of the render state as a last step after `extractRenderState`, such as shadows.
     - `EntityRendererProvider$Context`
         - `getModelManager` is removed
         - `getMaterials` - Returns a mapper of material to atlas sprite.
     - `ItemEntityRenderer`
         - `renderMultipleFromCount` -> `submitMultipleFromCount`
+    - `ItemRenderer`
-    - `ItemRenderer#getArmorFoilBuffer` -> `getFoilRenderTypes`, not one-to-one
+        - `getArmorFoilBuffer` -> `getFoilRenderTypes`, not one-to-one
+        - `renderStatic(ItemStack, ItemDisplayContext, int, int, PoseStack, MultiBufferSource, Level, Vec3, Direction, int)` is removed
+        - `renderUpwardsFrom` - Renders an item after translating the item upwards the minimum y of the model bounding box.
     - `PiglinRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
     - `TntMinecartRenderer#renderWhiteSolidBlock` -> `submitWhiteSolidBlock`
     - `ZombieRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
     - `ZombifiedPiglinPiglinRenderer` takes in a `ArmorModelSet` instead of a `ModelLayerLocation`
 - `net.minecraft.client.renderer.entity.layers`
     - `BreezeWindLayer` now takes in the `EntityModelSet` instead of the `EntityRendererProvider$Context`
-    - `EquipmentLayerRenderer#renderLayers` now takes in the render state, `SubmitNodeCollector`, and outline color instead of a `MultiBufferSource`
+    - `EquipmentLayerRenderer#renderLayers` now takes in the render state, `SubmitNodeCollector`, outline color, and an initial order instead of a `MultiBufferSource`
     - `HumanoidArmorLayer` now takes in `ArmorModelSet`s instead of models
         - `setPartVisibility` is removed
     - `ItemInHandLayer#renderArmWithItem` -> `submitArmWithItem`
     - `LivingEntityEmissiveLayer` now takes in a function for the texture instead of a `ResourceLocation` and a model instead of the `$DrawSelector`
         - `$DrawSelector` is removed
     - `RenderLayer`
-        - `renderColoredCutoutModel`, `coloredCutoutModelCopyLayerRender` now takes in a `Model` instead of an `EntityModel`, a `SubmitNodeCollector` instead of a `MultiBufferSource`, and an integer representing the priority layer for rendering
+        - `renderColoredCutoutModel`, `coloredCutoutModelCopyLayerRender` now takes in a `Model` instead of an `EntityModel`, a `SubmitNodeCollector` instead of a `MultiBufferSource`, and an integer representing the order layer for rendering
         - `render` -> `submit`, taking in a `SubmitNodeCollector` instead of a `MultiBufferSource`
+    - `SimpleEquipmentLayer` now takes in an order integer
     - `StuckInBodyLayer` now has an additional generic for the render state, also taking in the render state in the constructor
     - `VillagerProfessionLayer` now takes in two models
 - `net.minecraft.client.renderer.entity.state`